Port Stanley: 13 Best Things to Do + Complete Beach Guide (2022)

 1. GT’s on the Beach

-When we come to Port Stanley, we can’t pass up the opportunity to sit on the awesome beachfront patio at GT’s on the Beach.
-To us, nothing says beach getaway more than this.
+When we come to Port Stanley beach, we can’t pass up the opportunity to sit on the awesome beachfront patio at GT’s on the Beach.
+To us, nothing says Ontario summer getaway more than this.

 The menu is quite extensive, including favourite pub food appetizers, burgers, salads, fish and chips, tacos and more.
 They also have pretty well everything you could be looking for in a drink menu, including pina coladas, daquiris, an margaritas.
 Helllloooo summer!!